volekerb/volekerb/README.md

 - [Engineer Reading telegram channel](https://t.me/engineerreadings)

 ## 😄 Love conferences
-- Was a Programm Commitee Member of one of the biggest conference about Software Testing [Heisenbug](https://heisenbug.ru/en/) for 5 years
+- Was a Program Commitee Member of one of the biggest conference about Software Testing [Heisenbug](https://heisenbug.ru/en/) for 5 years
-- Was a Programm Commitee Member of Java conferences [Joker](https://jokerconf.com/en/), [JPoint](https://jpoint.ru/en/)
+- Was a Program Commitee Member of Java conferences [Joker](https://jokerconf.com/en/), [JPoint](https://jpoint.ru/en/)
 - Have done >20 talks(mostly in Russian) and done numerous interviews

 ## ⚡ Love podcasting and blogging